-Wondering how brands are a taking a stand?
+Wondering how brands are taking a stand?

 This article is chock full of insights into consumer expectations and activities in support of corporate social responsibility.
 We pulled out the overreaching consumer insights and highlighted a few examples of how brands are taking a stand to live their beliefs.

 To illustrate how critical corporate social responsibility has become, you need only to look at the impact it has on the strength of your customer relationships.
 The Edelman Brand Relationship index measures the overall strength annually of the consumer-brand relationships.
 In 2017, all consumers worldwide, on average, are in the Involved stage with a global index of 37 out of 100.
-Of the 14 Countries included in the study, China indexes the highest in brand relationship strength (52 percent), followed by India (48 percent), USA (40 percent), U.K. (34 percent) and Australia (33 percent).
+Of the 14 countries included in the study, China indexes the highest in brand relationship strength (52 percent), followed by India (48 percent), USA (40 percent), U.K. (34 percent), and Australia (33 percent).

 Belief-driven buyer’s index is much higher than the average consumers, at 46, putting them in the Invested stage and indicating that these buyers are already deeply connected to brands that support their causes and are more willing than the average consumer to buy first, stay loyal to, advocate for, and defend a brand.
-An important segment of customers brands need to engage and keep — representing 50 percent of all consumers worldwide.
+A significant segment of customers brands need to engage and keep — representing 50 percent of all consumers worldwide.